jaeyk/comp_thinking_social_science/docs/01_intro.md

 DayOne
 ```

-- Functions
   - When naming functions:
       - Don't use special characters.
       - Don't capitalize.
       - Use `verbs` instead of `nouns`.
 (Functions do something!)

 ```r